Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `eth.fillTransaction`

-Supports offline signing of transaction.
+Supports offline signing of the specified transaction.
 This can be used to fill and sign both public and private transactions.
 Defaults to `RLP` plus `json`.